 “We need to ensure that we’re in a good partnership so we can maximize these reimbursements to be able to provide that quality care.”

-In doing so, Addabbo can expand its presence and become the go-to place for community members to visit, work at, and engage with the others.
+In doing so, JPA can expand its presence and become the go-to place for community members to visit, work at, and engage with the others.

-With the new partnership, Yuvo is going to act as an extended arm to Addabbo in terms of engagement, which Dr. Vega says is “extremely important.”
+With the partnership, Yuvo acts as an extended arm to JPA in terms of engagement, which Dr. Vega says is “extremely important.”

-“I’m very impressed with how engaged Yuvo is and how interested the team is in learning about us and the ways they can improve the services that we’re providing,” says Dr. Benjamin.
-“I’m excited for the partnership.”
+“I’m very impressed with how engaged Yuvo is and how interested the team is in learning about us and the ways they can improve the services that we’re providing,” says Dr. Benjamin.”